parsehex/parsehex.github.io/docs/plans.md

 I'd like the user to be able to add extra content to the main page, such as a bio or a list of links to other sites.

+## Demo Command/Mode

+It makes sense to me to have a script to generate an example set of content.
+This would be useful to see what can be done with the project.

 ## Project Pages

 This would be a feature where you can create a page for listed projects which will be linked to from the main page.